 Aerosol sprays (only provide thin coverage and can be inhaled)

 SPF < 15 as it won’t provide enough protection

 SPF> 50 as it may sway parents to think prolonged sun exposure is okay and possibly increase neglect for frequent reapplications

 Now that you know more about what to look for, go check that sunscreen bottle really fast that you have for your kids.
 Once you’re done with that, keep reading.
-You’ll want to see where that bottle lands on the following 2 lists of best and worst brands.
+You’ll want to see where that bottle lands on the EWG’s list.
 And if you haven't purchased some yet, this will help you choose!

 So, Which Sunscreen Should I Buy For My Kids?

-The EWG conducted and published research in 2017 on ~239 different kids’ sunscreen brands through evaluation of UVA/UVB protection, balance of UVA protection in relation to SPF, ingredients, and other possible posed health concerns.
-Below is their list of the top 19 sunscreens to use on your kids and the worst 14 sunscreens for kids to avoid.
+The EWG conducted and published research in 2019 on ~265 different kids’ sunscreen brands through evaluation of UVA/UVB protection, balance of UVA protection in relation to SPF, ingredients, and other possible posed health concerns.